Dungeons of Doria: Prototype Unboxing

 Things that Tabletopia does right

-Standees in Tabletopia alwaysface the users eye.
+Standees in Tabletopia always face the users eye.
 While it can be distracting and unusual at first, it allows you to see figurines always from the front.
 But apparently there is no feature to turn it off.
 So if you need figurines facing a direction, you’ll have a problem in Tabletopia.
 I also like how Tabletopia handles adding cards back to a card deck: When you hover over the deck, it will highlight the deck in orange to show you the card will now be added on top.
 TTS also does this, but does not show it.
 Throwing a card in TTS between two piles you will never know where it ends up – and in the virtual world, it is harder to aim…

 I absolutely love the Magnetic Maps feature in Tabletopia a lot.
-Whit this you can create tiles, boards or anything else and influence the location and orientation of items on top of it.
-TTS has a very similar feature, but there you have to create it on the tile itself within the game.
+With this you can create tiles, boards or anything else and influence the location and orientation of items on top of it.
+TTS has a very similar feature, but within TTS you have to create it on the tile itself within the game.
 In Tabletopia this is a much better process by creating it in your graphic tool one time and then upload it as many times you want.
 TTS asks you to redo it every time you update your tiles or re-create them.

 Naming of items and other virtual tools